Weekly study3 hours

 How can the process of writing poetry help you to enjoy and understand the written word in new ways?

-On this course, you’ll explore strategies for close reading and creative writing using a poem called ‘Patagonia’ by Kate Clanchy as a case study.
+In this course, you’ll explore strategies for close reading and creative writing using an example poem.

 You’ll explore the techniques that poets use and consider their impact on you as a reader.

 By the end of the course, you’ll be inspired to read poetry in different ways, express yourself more effectively and you’ll have created an original poem of your own.